 Drug addiction can, however, turn you into a bad person.
 Drug addiction often brings out the worst in our character.
 But whether or not we really are bad, others may perceive you to be a bad person since you are a drug addict.

 Let me give you another example that maybe we can all relate to.

-But most of us work with people who consistently roll in at 8:30, 9:00, 9:30 and so on, and still leave at 5:00pm most days.
-What is your perception of them.
+But most of us work with people who consistently roll in at 8:30, 9:00, 9:30 and so on, and still leave at 5:00 pm most days.
+What is your perception of them?
 Not as a person, but as far as their commitment to being a good employee?
-Do you ever hear the office jokes that go on behind their back?
+Do you ever hear the office jokes that go on behind their backs?
 “Hey look, it’s Kevin.
 He’s on West Coast time for arrival and East coast time for leaving!”